 Increased levels of aggregated Htt can be detected by mEM48 antibody at symptomatic ages in 120 CAG R6/2 mice.
 Aggregation of mutant huntingtin is accompanied by a decrease in the percentage of striatal DARPP-32-positive medium spiny neurons and a significant atrophy of both the dorsal striatum and the entire cerebral cortex.

-Figure 2A – 2C: (A) Nuclear accumulation of Htt aggregates, labeled by mEM48 antibody, in medium spiny and cortical neurons of 12-week-old 120 CAG R6/2 (Left).
-Note the absence of Htt aggregates in WT mice (Right) in contrast the pathological nuclear accumulation of aggregates in medium spiny neurons are clearly present in 120 CAG R6/2 mouse.
-(B) Also, levels of total Htt protein, detected by LS-C204217 antibody, is also increased in the 120 CAG R6/2 mice as compared to WT.
-(C) 120 CAG R6/2 shows a loss of medium spiny neurons as well as a general loss of DARPP-32-positive neuropil labeling.
-DARPP-32 positive neurons in deep cortical layers are widely absent in 120 CAG R6/2 mice.
+Figures 2A – 2C: (A) Nuclear accumulation of Htt aggregates, labeled by mEM48 antibody, in medium spiny and cortical neurons of 12-week-old 120 CAG R6/2 mice.
+Note the absence of Htt aggregates in WT mice.
+(B) The level of total Htt protein, detected by LS-C204217 antibody, is also increased in the 120 CAG R6/2 mice as compared to WT.
+(C) 120 CAG R6/2 shows a loss of striatal medium spiny neurons as well as a general loss of DARPP-32-positive neuropil labeling in striatum.
+DARPP-32 positive neurons in deep cortical layers are also widely absent in 120 CAG R6/2 mice.

 Figure 3A-C: Histological quantification of (A) mEM48, (B) DARPP-32 and (C) atrophy in the dorsal striatum (Left) and the cerebral cortex (Right) of R6/2 versus WT.
 120 CAG R6/2 mice at the age of 12 weeks show a strong increase of mEM48 positive aggregates, a loss of MSN as judged by reduction of DARPP-32 labeling.
 They also demonstrate a severe atrophy of the dorsal striatum and cerebral cortex.

-120 CAG R6/2 mice, the model of choice for preclinical testing, show a progressive decline with loss of motor function around 6 weeks of age, loss of body weight around 10 weeks of age, and premature death.
+120 CAG R6/2 mice, show a progressive decline in motor function (around 6 weeks of age), loss of body weight (around 10 weeks of age), and premature death.

 120 CAG R6/2 Mice Are Lighter Than WT Littermates

-Figure 6: Body weight curve from 4 to 22 weeks age.
-120 CAG R6/2 mice are significantly lighter than WT littermates from 10 weeks of age.
+Figure 5: Body weight curve from 4 to 22 weeks indicates that 120 CAG R6/2 mice start to lose body weight at 10 weeks of age.

 120 CAG R6/2 Mice Have Reduced Ambulatory Activity

-Figure 7: Total traveled distance in open field chambers.
-Data was collected in 5 minutes bins during 30 minute sessions at 4, 6, 8, and 12 weeks of age.
-120 CAG R6/2 mice displayed a lower total distance traveled compared to their WT littermates at all ages.
+Figure 6: Total distance traveled in open field chambers.
+Data are collected in 5-minute bins over 30 minute sessions, at 4, 6, 8 and 12 weeks of age.
+120 CAG R6/2 mice display reduced total distance traveled compared to WT littermates at all ages.
 This reduced activity is exacerbated with aging.

-Increased Percentage of 120 CAG R6/2 Mice Displaying Full Clasping With Age
+120 CAG R6/2 Mice Display Four Limb Clasping

-Figure 8: Percentage of 120 CAG R6/2mice displaying a four limb clasp from 5 to 12 weeks of age.
-Only 120 CAG R6/2 mice display full clasping starting at 8 weeks of age and worsening with age progression.
+Figure 7: Percentage of 120 CAG R6/2mice displaying four limb clasping from 5 to 12 weeks of age.
+120 CAG R6/2 mice display full clasping starting at 8 weeks of age and worsening with age progression.
 This neurological response is absent in age-matched WT littermates.

 Progressive Downregulation of Striatal mRNA Transcripts

-The 120 CAG R6/2 mouse model showed progressive neurodegeneration in the striatum, recapitulating what is observed in Huntington’s disease (HD).
-Transcripts for medium spiny neuron markers- Drd1, DARPP32, DrD2, pde10A and cnr1- are downregulated in R6/2 in an age-dependent manner.
+The 120 CAG R6/2 mouse model shows a progressive striatal neurodegeneration, recapitulating changes observed in human Huntington’s disease brains.
+Expression of medium spiny neuron transcript markers (Drd1, DARPP32, DrD2, Pde10A and Cnr1) are downregulated in R6/2, in an age-dependent manner.

 Hyperexcitability in Dorsal Striatal Medium Spiny Neurons (MSNs) in 120 CAG R6/2 Mice

-Medium spiny neuron (MSN) within the striatum, have been the most extensively studied cell type in HD mouse models.
-Ex vivo electrophysiological recordings of MSNs from acutely prepared slices using whole-cell patch clamp technique, show an age dependent hyperexcitability phenotype and some deficits in synaptic transmission.
-Somatic recordings indicate that cells become modestly depolarized, exhibit reduced rheobase in response to current injection, and exhibit significantly higher membrane resistance around resting state in figure below (Right Panel), implying the loss of hyperpolarizing conductance that maintain MSN quiescence.
-Additionally, the frequency of miniature excitatory synaptic potentials recorded in MSNs is significantly reduced, suggesting weakening or loss of cortical input (Left Panel).
+Medium spiny neurons (MSN) within the striatum, have been the most extensively studied cell type in HD mouse models.
+Ex vivo electrophysiological recordings of MSNs from acutely prepared slices using whole-cell patch clamp techniques, show an age dependent hyperexcitability phenotype and deficits in synaptic transmission.
+Somatic recordings indicate that cells become depolarized, exhibit reduced rheobase in response to current injection, and exhibit significantly higher membrane resistance around resting state (see figure 11; left panel), implying the loss of hyperpolarizing conductance that maintains MSN quiescence.
+Additionally, the frequency of miniature excitatory synaptic potentials (mEPSC) recorded in MSNs is significantly reduced, suggesting weakening or loss of cortical input (right panel).

-Figure 11: Striatal MSNs from 8-12 week old R6/2 120 CAG mice exhibit elevated input resistance (Rm) (Left Panel) and reduced frequency of spontaneous excitatory post-synaptic currents (mEPSCs) (Right Panel).
+Figure 11: Striatal MSNs from 8 to 12-week-old R6/2 120 CAG mice exhibit elevated input resistance (Rm, A) and reduced frequency of spontaneous excitatory post-synaptic currents (mEPSCs, B).
 The amplitude of mEPSCs was unaffected (not shown).
-These readouts are consistent with both intrinsic hyperexcitability and the loss of excitatory synapses.
+These readouts are consistent with both intrinsic hyper-excitability and the loss of excitatory synapses.
 Animal numbers are indicated in parentheses.

-Alterations of Kynurenine Pathway Metabolites in the Striatum of 12-13 Weeks Old 120 CAG R6/2 Mice
+Alterations of Kynurenine Pathway Metabolites in the Striatum of 12 to 13-Week-Old 120 CAG R6/2 Mice

-Comparison of striatum levels of kynurenine metabolites in 12-13 weeks old 120 CAG R6/2 vs. wild type mice demonstrated a significant increase in the neurotoxic metabolite 3-hydroxykynurenine in R6/2 mice and this neurotoxin is believed to play a causative role in HD.
-Such changes in kynurenine metabolism are associated with neuroinflammation and have been demonstrated to be involved in numerous CNS conditions (HD, Parkinson’s, Alzheimer, depression, Schizophrenia and ALS).
-In particular, increased levels of quinolinic acid have been associated with suicidality in humans, so it is important to measure changes in kynurenine metabolites not only provides surrogate biomarkers of disease progression, but can also be used in efficacy studies and PK/PD readouts.
+Comparison of striatal levels of kynurenine metabolites in 12 to 13-week-old 120 CAG R6/2 to wild type mice demonstrate a significant increase in the neurotoxic metabolite 3-hydroxykynurenine levels in R6/2 mice.
+This neurotoxin is believed to play a causative role in HD.
+Such changes in kynurenine metabolism are associated with neuroinflammation and have been demonstrated to be involved in other CNS-related disorders such as Parkinson’s, Alzheimer’s, depression, schizophrenia and ALS.
+In particular, increased levels of quinolinic acid has been associated with suicidality in humans.
+Thus, measuring changes in kynurenine metabolites not only provides surrogate biomarkers of disease progression, but can also be used in efficacy studies and PK/PD readouts.

-Figure 12: LC/MS/MS results for measures of Kynurenine and related analytes in striatal tissue of the 120 CAG R6/2 vs. wild type mice.
-Neuroactive metabolites of the kynurenine pathway (KP) of tryptophan degradation have been implicated in the pathophysiology of neurodegenerative disorders, including HD.
-Similar to HD patients, significant impact is observed on these important neurochemicals in the 12 to 13-week-old 120 CAG R6/2 mice.
-Same measures are available in microdialysis studies, and other matrices, all with the option to measure drug level.
+Figure 12: LC/MS/MS was used to measure Kynurenine and related analytes in striatal tissue of the 120 CAG R6/2 vs. wild type mice.
+Neuroactive metabolites of the kynurenine pathway have been implicated in the pathophysiology of neurodegenerative disorders, including HD.
+Significant changes were observed in these important neurochemicals in the 12 to 13-week-old 120 CAG R6/2 mice.

 Bioanalysis & Microdialysis